DishantSinghDev/gemini-code-editor/README.md

 - Create a `.env` file.
 - Add the API Keys in the `.env` file
 - `npm start` to run the project.
+- `cd server` to get to express app
+- `node server.js` to run the express app

 TODO: